-- · both data sets are the same size, and - each data point in one data set is matched with exactly one point from the other set quartiles the numbers that separate the data into quarters; quartiles may or may not be part of the data; the second quartile is the median of the data relative frequency the ratio of the number of times a value of the data occurs in the set of all outcomes to the number of all outcomes skewed used to describe data that is not symmetrical; when the right side of a graph looks chopped off compared to the left side, we say it is skewed to the left.
+- both data sets are the same size, and - · each data point in one data set is matched with exactly one point from the other set - percentile a number that divides ordered data into hundredths; percentiles may or may not be part of the data.
+The median of the data is the second quartile and the 50th percentile The first and third quartiles are the 25th and the 75th percentiles, respectively. - quartiles the numbers that separate the data into quarters; quartiles may or may not be part of the data; the second quartile is the median of the data - relative frequency the ratio of the number of times a value of the data occurs in the set of all outcomes to the number of all outcomes - skewed used to describe data that is not symmetrical; when the right side of a graph looks chopped off compared to the left side, we say it is skewed to the left.